Interview with Anna Idza by Iva Kanceska 20/12/2010

 A: Living with different ideas and conceptions.

-Q: Which are the most interesting experiences with the
+Q: What are the most interesting experiences with the

 customers?